introvertapp/introvert/README.md

 - Optional local database tracking of submitted episodes
 - Visual indicator for already submitted episodes
 - Scan for missing episode segments
-- Multi-provider support (Emby + Jellyfin + Plex + Local)
+- Multi-server support (Emby + Jellyfin + Plex + Local)
-- Segment timestamp import from Emby, Jellyfin, Plex
+- Segment timestamp import from Emby, Jellyfin, Plex (where available)
 - Launch show or episode directly from the app in your current provider (Emby, Jellyfin or Plex)
 - Optional HTTP and HTTPS support with cert generation
 - Optional authentication with TOTP